gertstulp/beautiful-jekyll/aboutme.md

 ---
 layout: page
-title: About me
+title: about me
-subtitle: Enough about me, let's talk about me
+subtitle: enough about me, let's talk about me
 ---

 My name is Gert Stulp.
 I like: